morgan311/UbuntuNetworkServices/README.md

 # Network Services using Ubuntu 20.04.1 LTS

-Weccome to my Netowrk Services using Ubuntu server repositoty!
-For this setup I have created an applicance (virtually) running Ubuntu 20.04.1 LTS in conjunction with very important network services no server should be without! these services inclue **DNS**, **DHCP** ,**UFW Firewall**, and **Squid Proxy**.
+Welcome to my Network Services using Ubuntu server repository!
+For this setup I have created an appliance (virtually) running Ubuntu 20.04.1 LTS in conjunction with very important network services no server should be without! these services include **DNS**, **DHCP** ,**UFW Firewall**, and **Squid Proxy**.

 ## Distro Install ##

-There are a few items needed to set this applicance up, in this instacne i used VMware and Ubuntu server 20.04.1 if you dont have VMware Vbox will work grab them here
+There are a few items needed to set this appliance  up, in this instance I used VMware and Ubuntu server 20.04.1 if you dont have VMware Vbox will work grab them here
 * https://releases.ubuntu.com/20.04/
 * https://www.virtualbox.org/wiki/Downloads